Chaplains provide spiritual comfort and support to people in challenging and demanding situations.

-Chaplains in hospitals and healthcare settings provide spiritual care and support to patients, relatives and staff.
-Chaplains act as a resource in ethical, religious, pastoral and ecclesiastical matters.
-The Church has a good relationship with the NHS who are working to promote healthcare chaplaincy.
+Chaplains in hospitals and healthcare settings provide spiritual care and support to patients, relatives, and staff.
+Chaplains act as a resource in ethical, religious, pastoral, and ecclesiastical matters.
+The Church has a good relationship with the NHS, which is working to promote healthcare chaplaincy.

 Many of the people with whom they are in touch have little or no contact with the institutional Church.
 Chaplains need to be infinitely resourceful and extremely sensitive and are often needed by students in times of crisis, such as illness, or if they are in financial or emotional difficulty.